Director Liability + AI Oversight

 NZ AI governance is mostly voluntary.
 Why invest now?

 Precisely because it is voluntary.
-When New Zealand does not prescribe specific AI governance requirements, courts and regulators will look at what comparable organisations were doing to determine the standard of care.
-Boards that establish governance early are not just protecting their organisations -- they are shaping the benchmark.
-Furthermore, the FMA, RBNZ, and Privacy Commissioner are all signalling increased scrutiny of AI.
-Organisations that wait for mandatory requirements will be building governance under pressure and public scrutiny, rather than ahead of it.
+When New Zealand does not prescribe specific AI governance requirements, courts and regulators will look at what comparable organisations were doing to determine the standard of care under the Companies Act 1993.
+Boards that establish governance frameworks early are not just protecting their organisations.
+They are shaping the benchmark against which future compliance will be measured.
+The National AI Strategy, published in July 2025 as the last OECD country to formalise its AI position, signals a direction of travel toward greater regulatory structure.
+The FMA, RBNZ, and Privacy Commissioner are all signalling increased scrutiny of AI in their respective domains.
+The OECD AI Principles that underpin the strategy create expectations that flow through to every sector.
+76% of NZ leaders are prioritising AI agents, and one in four says governance is the missing link.
+Organisations that wait for mandatory requirements will be building governance under pressure, public scrutiny, and potentially enforcement action, rather than ahead of it.
+Early investment in governance is simply good directorship.

 Your Board Approved AI Adoption.
-Now It Needs Board-Level AI Governance.
+Now It Needs Governance.

 Complimentary 90-minute briefing for boards considering AI governance engagement